awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

 1. Determine whether an IAM OIDC provider with your cluster's ID is already in your account\.

    ```
-   aws iam list-open-id-connect-providers | grep $oidc_id
+   aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4
    ```

-   If output is returned from the previous command, then you already have a provider for your cluster and you can skip the next step\.
+   If output is returned, then you already have an IAM OIDC provider for your cluster and you can skip the next step\.
 If no output is returned, then you must create an IAM OIDC provider for your cluster\.

 1. Create an IAM OIDC identity provider for your cluster with the following command\.
 Replace `my-cluster` with your own value\.